by Dr. Lawrence Wilson

 4. Isotopes and the bioavailability of minerals.
 Besides having a general size, and weight or mass, each mineral also comes in slightly different sizes and weights that are called isotopes.
 These are lighter or heavier versions or forms of the same atom.
 The heaviness or lightness of an isotope depends upon the number of neutrons in the nucleus of the atom, according to atomic theory.

 For example, some health food stores sell certain spring waters that are high in deuterium.
 The product may look like other water, but the atoms of the water contain a heavier form of hydrogen called deuterium.
-Some doctors believe this is more healthful, and I believe they are correct.
+Some doctors believe this is more healthful, but we disagree.

 The isotopes of atoms and minerals definitely may alter their properties and contribute to the bioavailability of minerals in the foods we eat and the water we drink.